6 Basics of Colorado's Landlord Tenant Law

-- A landlord who refuses to rent to a tenant because he or she is single and would prefer a married couple living on the property.
+- A landlord who refuses to rent to a tenant because they are single and the landlord would prefer a married couple living on the property.

 - A landlord who refuses to rent to a tenant because of the tenant’s sexual orientation.

 Landlords in the state of Colorado are legally allowed to require a one-time security deposit from their tenants in addition to the monthly rent.
 The specific rules landlord and tenants must follow include:

 - Rules for how much a landlord can charge a tenant.

 - How a landlord must store a tenant’s deposit.

 - Reasons a landlord can take deductions from a tenant’s security deposit.